 Debian has many years of history, about 25 years already.
-With such a long travel over the continous field of developing our Universal Operating System, some myths, false accusations and bad reputation has arisen.
+With such a long travel over the continuous field of developing our Universal Operating System, some myths, false accusations and bad reputation has arisen.

 Today I had the opportunity to discuss this topic, I was invited to give a Debian talk in the “11º Concurso Universitario de Software Libre”, a Spanish contest for students to develop and dig a bit into free-libre open source software (and hardware).